 Mid morning:

-• One of my meals that I bulk prepare on Sunday afternoon.
+• One of my meals that I bulk prepare on Sund afternoon.
 This is usually chilli with rice, pasta, or some kind of stew.
 You can keep these in the fridge/freezer for easy access and portion them to suit your calorie goals.

 Lunch: